abbreviatedman/spellbound/data/quotes.md

 413
 00:24:19,763 --> 00:24:21,953
-You know, why can't it run on...
+You know, why can't it run on…

 414
 00:24:22,164 --> 00:24:24,038
-love...
+love…

 415
 00:24:24,434 --> 00:24:27,301